MaxSikorski/scripture-and-the-way/README.md

 # ✝️ Scripture & The Way 🕊️
 ### *A daily KJV devotional, written every morning by an AI agent grounded in [HolySpiritOS](https://github.com/MaxSikorski/HolySpiritOS)*

-Every morning at 7 AM, an AI agent named **Aurelius** picks one chapter of the King James Bible it has never written about, reads the exact 1769 text, and publishes a reflection in three parts:
+Every morning at 7 AM, since February 2026, my AI agent named **Aurelius** picks one chapter of the King James Bible it has never written about, reads the exact 1769 text, and publishes a reflection in three parts: